brian14708/wh-briefings/presidential-actions/2021-02/2021-02-11-notice-on-the-continuation-of-the-national-emergency-with-respect-to-libya.md

 modified_time: 2021-02-12 16:09:48-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/11/notice-on-the-continuation-of-the-national-emergency-with-respect-to-libya/
 published_time: 2021-02-11 18:46:49-05:00
-title: Notice on the Continuation of the National Emergency with Respect to Libya
+title: "Notice on the Continuation of the National Emergency with Respect to\_Libya"
 ---

 NOTICE